flox/flox/cli/flox/doc/flox-activate.md

 `-t`, `--trust`
 :   Trust a remote environment for this activation.
-    Activating an environment executes a shell hookwhich may execute arbitrary code.
+    Activating an environment executes a shell hook which may execute arbitrary code.
     This presents a security risk,
     so you will be prompted whether to trust the environment.
     Environments owned by the current user are always trusted.
-    You may set certain environments to always be trusted using the config key `trusted_environments."<owner/name>"`,
+    You may set certain environments to always be trusted using the config key `trusted_environments."<owner/name>" = (trust | deny)`,
     or via the following command:
     `flox config --set trusted_environments.\"<owner/name>\" trust`.

+`--print-script`
+:  Prints an activation script to `stdout` that's suitable for sourcing in a shell rather than activation via creating a subshell.
+   `flox` automatically knows when to print the activation script to `stdout`, so this command is just a debugging aid for users.

 ```{.include}
 ./include/environment-options.md